-For information about AutoLISP programming, see the AutoLISP Developer's Guide, and for information about AutoLISP and Visual LISP functions, see the

-AutoLISP Reference in the Help system.
-To display Developer Help, click Help menu ➤ Additional Resources ➤ Developer Help.
+For information about AutoLISP programming, see the AutoLISP Developer's Guide, and for information about AutoLISP and Visual LISP functions, see the AutoLISP Reference in the Help system.
+To display Developer Help, on the InfoCenter toolbar, to the right of the Help button, click the drop-down arrow.
+From the menu, click Additional Resources ➤ Developer Help.
 AutoLISP programs can use dialog boxes with their applications.
 Programmable dialog boxes are described only in the AutoLISP Developer's Guide.